Revolutionary movement for Indian independence: World War II and aftermath

 The scenario changed with the years.
 The British were thinking to quit India and religious politics came into play.
 The basic political background of revolutionary ideas seemed to evolve in a new direction.
 The organised revolutionary movements can be said to have nearly ceased by 1936, apart from some stray sparks, like the killing of Sir Michael O'Dwyer, generally held responsible for the Amritsar Massacre, on 13 March 1940, by Udham Singh in London.

 During the Quit India Movement of 1942, several other activities took place in different parts of India.
 However, those were discrete occurrences and hardly any large scale planned terrorism took place that could shake the British administration.
-Meanwhile, Subhas Chandra Bose was heading Indian National Army outside India and was working with Japanese Empire to move the army towards India.
-In 1945, Bose died in a plane crash after INA surrendered.
+Meanwhile, Subhas Chandra Bose was heading the Indian National Army outside India and was working with the Japanese Empire to move the army towards India.
+In 1945, Bose died in a plane crash; the INA surrendered soon after.

-India was independent on 15 August 1947.
+India gained independence on 15 August 1947.

-Many revolutionaries participated in mainstream politics and joined political parties like the Congress and, especially, the communist parties and took part in the parliamentary democracy that was India.
-On the other hand, many past revolutionaries, being released from captivity, led the lives of common men.
+Many revolutionaries participated in mainstream politics and joined political parties like the Congress and, especially, the communist parties and took part in the parliamentary democracy that came into being.
+On the other hand, many ex-revolutionaries, having been released from captivity, led the lives of common men.